KEYT-TV

-KEYT-TV (channel 3) is a television station licensed to Santa Barbara, California, United States, serving the Central Coast of California as an affiliate of ABC, CBS, and MyNetworkTV.
-It is owned by the News-Press & Gazette Company (NPG) alongside San Luis Obispo–licensed low-power, Class A Fox affiliate KKFX-CD (channel 24); NPG also provides certain services to Santa Maria–licensed Telemundo affiliate KCOY-TV (channel 12) through a shared services agreement (SSA) with VistaWest Media, LLC.
+KEYT-TV (channel 3) is a television station licensed to Santa Barbara, California, United States, serving the Central Coast of California as an affiliate of ABC and CBS.
+It is owned by the News-Press & Gazette Company (NPG) alongside San Luis Obispo–licensed low-power, Class A Fox affiliate KKFX-CD (channel 24) and co-managed with Santa Maria–licensed Telemundo/CW affiliate KCOY-TV (channel 12).
 KEYT-TV's studios are located on Miramonte Drive on TV Hill, overlooking downtown Santa Barbara; KCOY-TV and KKFX-CD share separate facilities at West McCoy Lane and Skyway Drive in Santa Maria north of Santa Maria Public Airport.
 KEYT-TV's transmitter is located atop Broadcast Peak, between Santa Barbara and Santa Ynez in the Santa Ynez Mountains.

 History

 Early years

 KEYT-TV first signed on the air on July 26, 1953, after obtaining a construction permit from the Federal Communications Commission (FCC) on November 13, 1952.
 It was owned by the Santa Barbara Broadcasting & Television Corporation.
 Harry Butcher, who owned KIST (1340 AM), was a 14% owner of the new TV station.

 During the 1950s, the station ran programming from all four TV networks: ABC, CBS, NBC and the DuMont Television Network.
 DuMont discontinued operations in 1956.
-The original owners sold the station to Key Television in 1957.
+The original owners sold the station to Key Television in May 1957, for $1.64 million.
 KEYT-TV lost its NBC affiliation in 1964 when KCOY-TV in nearby Santa Maria signed on.
 KEYT then shared CBS with KCOY until 1969, when the inclusion of San Luis Obispo County into the Santa Barbara—Santa Maria media market resulted in KEYT becoming exclusively affiliated with ABC.
 KCOY became the CBS affiliate, and KSBY in San Luis Obispo became the region's NBC affiliate.
-KEYT was purchased by Shamrock Broadcasting in 1984.
+KEYT was purchased by Shamrock Broadcasting, a subsidiary of Shamrock Holdings, in June 1984.